What does a Water/Wastewater Project Engineer do?

 How to become a Water/Wastewater Project Engineer?

-- Earn a relevant degree in engineering.
+- Earn a bachelor's degree in a related engineering field.

-- Complete internships or entry-level jobs.
+- Complete internships or cooperative education programs.

-- Gain experience in water/wastewater projects.
+- Gain relevant work experience in the field.

 How long does it take to become a Water/Wastewater Project Engineer?